yzyii/luashitacast/README.md

 A combined LuAshitacast for HorizonXI (Lvl 75 era) that was originally based off of https://github.com/GetAwayCoxn/Luashitacast-Profiles

-All jobs are fully implemented to my knowledge except for WAR and DRK however implementation of these should be trivial.
+All jobs are fully implemented to my knowledge except for WAR however implementation should be trivial.
+DRK is implemented but untested.

 Jobs use the corresponding templates to automatically implement functionality that is shared across all of them.